atbcb/usab-uswds/_prowag-shared-use/chapter-r3-technical-requirements.md

 {: .advisory}
 **Advisory R302.7.1 Vertical Alignment.** Pedestrian access route surfaces must be generally planar and smooth.
 Surfaces should be chosen for easy rollability.
 Surfaces that are heavily textured, rough, or chamfered and paving systems consisting of individual units that cannot be laid in plane will greatly increase rolling resistance and subject pedestrians who use wheelchairs, scooters, and rolling walkers to the stressful and often painful effects of vibration.
 Such materials should be reserved for borders and decorative accents located outside of or only occasionally crossing the pedestrian access route.
 Surfaces should be designed, constructed, and maintained according to appropriate industry standards, specifications, and recommendations for best practice.

+##### R302.7.2 Vertical Surface Discontinuities
-**R302.7.2 Vertical Surface Discontinuities.** Vertical surface discontinuities shall be 13 mm (0.5 in) maximum.
+Vertical surface discontinuities shall be 13 mm (0.5 in) maximum.
 Vertical surface discontinuities between 6.4 mm (0.25 in) and 13 mm (0.5 in) shall be beveled with a slope not steeper than 50 percent.
 The bevel shall be applied across the entire vertical surface discontinuity.